thorchain/Resources/admin-GPG-keys.md

 2) Paste into the following message:

 ```
-The following binaries have been signed by THORChain/ASGARDEX admins listed at <link>.
+The following binaries have been signed by THORChain/ASGARDEX admins listed at https://github.com/thorchain/Resources/blob/master/admin-GPG-keys.md.

 <hash> file
 <hash> file